mondorobot/Browser-Ping-Pong/ios_controller/dependencies/README.txt

  @@@@@@@@@@@@@   @@@@@@@   @@@@@@@@@@@:   #@@@@@@@      @@@@@@
                    @@.                       +@+

+install XCode 4.3 or greater.
-run the build.sh script on osx to build the depedency libraries, openssl and boost, got the iOS Game controller.
+intall the XCode command line tools. run the build.sh script on osx to build the depedency libraries, openssl and boost, got the iOS Game controller.